manofgod747/The-Fundamental-Principles-of-Law/README.md

 Access to information must be equal between cooperating and conflicting parties

 § 3
-Man has the sole right to his propoerty, the land on which he lives and the fruits of his labor
+Man has the sole right to his property, the land on which he lives and the fruits of his labor

 § 4
 Man has the right to choose his family